Landing System for Uncertain Terrain – Michigan Tech

 Kory A. Patrick, Mechanical Engineering

-Tommy Childers (ASU Online), Engineering Management
+Tommy Childers, Engineering Management (ASU)

 ACADEMIC GUIDANCE